 In 2007, Temple Judea took a dramatic step to launch a capital campaign to transform our two campuses into one site through a major building program.
 After several years of due diligence by the Long-Range Planning Committee, a professional team of architects and building planners were hired to lead Temple Judea into the next phase of its life.
 The project's name - Legacy; Building Community for Generations to Come - aptly describes the goal of this significant undertaking.
 Legacy is our chance to continue Temple Judea's commitment to those who came before us, to meet the changing needs of today's congregants, and to ensure our commitment to the generations to come.

 After two years of construction, we moved back onto our rebuilt campus in 2011.
 We now enjoy state of art worship spaces, beautiful common spaces and courtyards, updated offices and classrooms, and renewed feeling of spirituality and sacred space.

 In 2015, after Rabbi Goor made aliyah, Rabbi Josh Aaronson took the leadership of our rabbinic team.
 He now serves alongside Rabbi Cantor Wissot, Rabbi Sam Spector and Cantor Yonah Kliger (both of whom joined our staff in 2015) and two interns, to create a renewed sense of inspirational worship and meaningful prayer.
-Rebecca Raskin took the helm of the Religious School, and along with Rachel Twersky, Assistant Director, are infusing our K - 12 school with a renewed commitment to excellence and creativity in supplementary education.
+Rachel Twersky, Assistant Director of the Religious School is infusing our K - 12 school with a renewed commitment to excellence and creativity in supplementary education.